Optimization Function Classes

 Convex Function

-A function on a convex set is convex if for all and :
+A function on a convex set is convex if and only if for all and :

 Equivalently, lies below its chords.
 If the inequality is strict for and , is strictly convex.